Chantal Noa

 transdisciplinary scholar, storyteller, and educator

-I am a transdisciplinary scholar, storyteller, and educator at the intersection of ecology, spirituality, and religion.
-My work explores the environmental significance of Indigenous and decolonial perspectives on multispecies ontology and personhood.
-South African born and raised in an ethnically mixed family, I identify as a transnational scholar that forms part of the Global Majority.
+I am a transdisciplinary scholar, storyteller, and educator at the intersection of ecology, spirituality, and culture.
+My work explores the environmental significance of Indigenous and decolonial perspectives on multispecies ontology, more-than-human personhood, and cultural sovereignty.
+South African born and raised in an ethnically mixed family, I identify as a transnational scholar who forms part of the Global Majority (human and more-than-human).

-In 2021 I graduated with a Ph.D. in Philosophy and Religion from the California Institute of Integral Studies (CIIS).
-My dissertation was a narrative-based analysis of decolonial approaches to environmental engagement focused on the ontological ambiguity of human-animal relationships in hunter-gatherer cosmology in southern Africa.
+I graduated with a Ph.D. in Philosophy and Religion from the California Institute of Integral Studies (CIIS), where I applied decolonial methods to a narrative-based analysis of the ontological ambiguity of human-animal relationships in hunter-gatherer cosmology in Southern Africa.

-Prior to completing my Ph.D., I spent twenty years working in documentary film, educational media, and communications across Africa, Asia, Europe, and the Middle East.
+Before completing my Ph.D., I spent twenty years working in social documentaries, environmental media, and agricultural communications across Africa, Southwest Asia, Southeast Asia, and Europe.
 I received a B.A. in film production from AFDA in South Africa and an M.A. in Middle Eastern History from Tel-Aviv University.

-I am currently an Adjunct Professor of Anthropology at Randolph-Macon College, Adjunct Faculty at CIIS, and the co-founder of the Deep-Water Initiative educational non-profit.
+I am Visiting Assistant Professor of Anthropology at Randolph-Macon College and Adjunct Faculty at the California Institute of Integral Studies.

-I reside in Afton, Virginia, on the traditional homelands and waterways of the Monacan Nation.
+I reside in Afton, Virginia, on the traditional homelands and waterways of the Monacan Indian Nation.